30 April 2019

 “Australians are looking for ways to participate in the economy and strengthen their communities.
 For many years co-operatives and mutuals were the backbone of Australian communities.
 Rediscovering this transparent, member-owned business model can provide Australia with a model and a roadmap in an era in which we are all demanding more accountability of our institutions.
 It is now up to Government to support reforms that will give companies which are run by members for members a level playing field on which to compete.”

-BCCM reminds the Federal Government that its policy, legislative and regulatory actions could enable these businesses to fulfil their potential and thereby deliver a wide range of public policy objectives, such as:
+BCCM reminds the Federal Government that its policy, legislative and regulatory actions could enable these businesses to fulfill their potential and thereby deliver a wide range of public policy objectives, such as:

 - Spread wealth more broadly and fairly throughout the country